Sabotage: Counter-sabotage

 Counter-sabotage, defined by Webster's Dictionary, is "counterintelligence designed to detect and counteract sabotage".
 The United States Department of Defense definition, found in the Dictionary of Military and Associated Terms, is "action designed to detect and counteract sabotage.
 See also counterintelligence".

 In World War II

 During World War II, British subject Eddie Chapman, trained by the Germans in sabotage, became a double agent for the British.
-The German Abwehr entrusted Chapman to destroy the British de Havilland Company's main plant which manufactured the outstanding Mosquito light bomber, but required photographic proof from their agent to verify the mission's completion.
+The German Abwehr entrusted Chapman to destroy the British de Havilland Company's main plant which manufactured the outstanding Mosquito light bomber but required photographic proof from their agent to verify the mission's completion.
 A special unit of the Royal Engineers known as the Magic Gang covered the de Havilland plant with canvas panels and scattered papier-mâché furniture and chunks of masonry around three broken and burnt giant generators.
 Photos of the plant taken from the air reflected devastation for the factory and a successful sabotage mission, and Chapman, as a British sabotage double-agent, fooled the Germans for the duration of the war.

+21st-century examples

+Since 2022, Russia has been accused of orchestrating a wide-ranging campaign of sabotage across Europe as part of its hybrid war.
+Incidents include confirmed arson attacks against factories and warehouses in Germany, Poland, and the UK, plots against military bases, and damage to critical infrastructure, all aimed at disrupting support for Ukraine.